leap71/leap71/README.md

-# Welcome to the LEAP 71 Github
+# Welcome to the LEAP 71 GitHub

 ![LEAP71](img/LEAP71.jpg)